oputaolivia/morphet/README.md

 ```

 ### NPM
-Install the dependency from npm registery with the following command:
+Install the dependency via npm registery with the following command:
 ```
-npm i morphix
+npm install morphix
 ```
 ## Usage
 To use the CLI tool, open your terminal and navigate to the project directory.
 The CLI provides the following commands: